-The Hawksmoor Learning Trust is delighted to present Marie Weller Primary School.
-It is a new primary academy, opened in 2021, set in the new housing development in Towcester and which will eventually accommodate children aged 4-11, Reception to Year 6.
+The Hawksmoor Learning Trust is delighted to present Marie Weller Primary School which opened in 2021 and is set in the new housing development in Towcester.
+It will eventually accommodate children aged 4-11, Reception to Year 6.
 The school is growing one year group at a time.
-In September 2024, the school will be operating Reception, Year 1, Year 2, and Year 3 classes.
+In September 2025, the school will be operating Reception, Year 1, Year 2, Year 3, and Year 4 classes.